-For clients whose service needs require an Exception to Rule (ETR), an CSA Request/Change Form must be completed.
+For clients whose service needs require an Exception to Rule (ETR), an 'Exceptional Service Level' request form must be completed.
 All exceptional funding requests must be approved by the County, the DDA Case Manager and DDA regional staff as assigned.
 The Contractor must document specifically how the additional hours will be used to support the client's individual employment goals.